carmensea/dotfiles/README.md

 shift d = deletes from cursor to the end of line
 dd = deletes an entire line
 ctrl u = page up
-ctr d = page down
+ctrl d = page down
 gg = goes to the top of file
 shift g = goes to the bottom of file
 .   = repeats whatever you just did. helps with tedious tasks
 fn f10 = setinvnumber (gets rid of line count.)
+;q = quit
+;w = write
+;wq = write quit
+;q! = force quit
+;wq! = force write quite
+;vs [file] = vertical split (put a space and you can tab into a new file)
+;e [file] = change into new file

+TMUX:
+ctr f | = adds another pane vertically. good for debugging, irb, running ruby.
+ctrl l = moves from your pane to the right pane
+ctrl h = moves from your pane to the left pane
+ctrl j = moves from your pane down
+ctr k = moves from your pane up